syuja/GreenPlumSetup/README.md

 <a id="gp"></a>
 ## What is Greenplum (GP)?
-  Greenplum Database is a massively parallel processing (MPP) database built on PostgreSQL (PSQL).
+  Greenplum Database is a massively parallel processing (MPP) share-nothing database built on PostgreSQL (PSQL).
   - Consists of master node and segment nodes
     - master node contains catalog information
     - all of the data is stored in the segment nodes